alanwk/alanwk/README.md

 ### Greetings!

-I am currently a Bioinformatics master's student with a bachelor's in Neuroscience.
-My experience includes work on hyperparameter optimization for a cell segmentation CNN and development of a multi-model neural network used to segment the optic nerve in CT scans.
-I am pursuing a career in medical computer vision with hopes of applying machine learning methods to the healthcare environment.
+I am a precandidate for the DCMB PhD program at the University of Michigan.
+My current focus involves applying machine learning methods to medical imaging to assist healthcare professionals with traumatic brain injury events.

 <!--
 **alanwk/alanwk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.